Jason-Aviles/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web. it makes the whole application into a compoenet and makes it easyer to interact with
 - [ ] What does it mean to _think_ in react?
+to think in componets
 - [ ] Describe state.
+state is an object that represents the parts of the app that can change.
 - [ ] Describe props.
+props help you share code between components
 ## Project Set Up

 Follow these steps to set up and work on your project: